duleorlovic/blog/_posts/2015-11-09-rails-testing.md

     encrypted_password: <%= User.new.send(:password_digest, 'password') %>
   ~~~

-  In factory girl you can use model methods.
+  In factory bot you can use model methods.

-# Factory Girl
+# Factory Bot

+(former Factory girl)
 After you install

 ~~~
 sed -i Gemfile -e '/group :development, :test do/a  \
-  gem "factory_girl_rails"'
+  gem "factory_bot_rails"'
 bundle
 mkdir spec/support
-cat >> spec/support/factory_girl.rb << HERE_DOC
+cat >> spec/support/factory_bot.rb << HERE_DOC
-# so we do not need to prefix with FactoryGirl.create :user
+# so we do not need to prefix with FactoryBot.create :user
 RSpec.configure do |config|
-  config.include FactoryGirl::Syntax::Methods
+  config.include FactoryBot::Syntax::Methods
 end
 HERE_DOC

 sed -i spec/rails_helper.rb -e '/require .spec_helper/a  \
-require "support/factory_girl"'
+require "support/factory_bot"'
 ~~~

 You can create factories in `spec/factories.rb` or `spec/factories/*.rb`.
 It is